ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Collaboration Tools
 * Conference Participation and Community Engagement
 * BitShares Development Legal Defense
-* Innovation Incubation

-This Worker funds a **not to exceed** budget for incubation, collaboration, development and defense of the ideas, engagements and implementations required to advance the BitShares project.
+This Worker funds a **not to exceed** budget for ideation, collaboration, development and defense of the ideas, engagements and implementations required to advance the BitShares Project.
 Individuals supported by funds from the budget occupy a defined set of Core Team Roles at specific rate valuations detailed in _Table 2._ below.